 Josephine Frenkel in her studio

-For me, a significant year was 2016 when my photography and pictures were exhibited at Swansea’s Grand Theatre Arts Wing.
-5 days after I had a serious heart attack.
-Both my heart attack and my photography exhibits were reported in the local “Evening Post”.
-That year was also a turning point in my spiritual life.
+For me, a significant year was 2016 when my photography and pictures were exhibited at Swansea’s Grand Theatre Arts Wing, 5 days after I had a serious heart attack.
+5 Months later, that same year there was also a spiritual turning point in my life, which changed everything.

-With heightened stress and lockdowns, a new period of creativity began for me which was also therapeutic.
-I tried my first ever painting.
-I started experimenting with resin art and enjoyed painting more and more.
+With heightened stress and lockdowns, a new period of creativity began for me which also got me through some worrying times.
+I tried my first ever painting in 2020, after an experiment, pouring paint over a vase and shortly after I started experimenting with resin art and enjoyed painting more and more.
 I made sets of coasters, each original and unique, and was delighted at how much they were appreciated.

 My living room in my lovely, small cottage was the only space to do my art.
 In 2021 my Christian church family donated materials and free labour to make possible the building of a studio in my garden.
 The God of grace I had found in 2016 made the impossible become reality.

 I had been through an incredibly scary, heart-breaking, but also glorious and joyful time.
-Through all this, my art studio provided a therapeutic haven and a place which gave me my sanity and creativity.
+Through all this, my art studio provided a peaceful and yet exciting haven and a place which gave me my sanity and creativity.
 I continued with my art.
-I enjoyed my gift of a studio, which was beyond my dreams and not only helped my creativity but helped me avoid falling into the pit of worry and despair.
+I enjoyed my gift of a studio, which was beyond my dreams and not only helped my creativity but helped me avoid falling into the pit of worry.

 Nothing is impossible with God.
 The journey continues.
 Thank you for taking the time to read “My Journey”.

 If you want to join me on this journey, I would love to hear from you.
-You can pray, donate, and purchase pieces of art or get involved in displaying my art in some way.
+You can pray, donate, and purchase pieces of art , join the workshops or get involved in displaying my art in some way.

 Jo Frenkel